Shepherding (Australian rules football)

-Because shepherding can be applied regardless of whether the player is in possession, this gives players the choice of "playing the man" and not the ball.
+Because players can shepherd a player who does not have possession the choice of "playing the man" and not the ball.
+Like American football offensive line players many Australian rules football teams feature specialist blocking roles known as taggers whose primary role is tagging, that is to run with, shepherd, close check, and intimidate attacking midfielders from gaining possession and thus significantly impact the outcome of a game.
 In circumstances where two players contest a loose ball, a player in an inferior position or with a weight advantage might decide to take his opponent out first and then to retrieve the ball.
-Others, however, may have no intentions for the ball at all and simply aim to hurt their opponent.
+Others, however, may have no intentions for the ball at all and simply aim to obstruct hurt their opponent.
 Although correct technique can be taught, given the high speed all directional nature of the game, the decision to make the ball the primary objective and the execution of a bump is often a split second tactical decision and left to player instinct.
 The decision process effects the way players are perceived.
 A player may be commended for their protection of their teammates, setting up play and controlled aggression.
 At the same time players who bump but do not contest the ball too often can be seen by some as "dirty" and unsportsmanlike (See "Australian rules football culture").